An epidemic model in inhomogeneous environment: Coupling coupon collector's with Poisson processes

 Our proof strategy involves approximating the discrete-time process of collecting coupons (vertices in our case) by a continuous-time process.
 Instead of the coupon collector drawing a random coupon at integer time points, he draws a random coupon (from the same distribution) at times given by a Poisson process with parameter $1$.
-The times at which any given vertex is drawn will then be a thinned Poisson process, and the Poisson processes associated with different vertices are independent.
-The times at which any particular vertex $v\in \mathbb{K}_n$ is reached will also be a thinned Poisson process.
-Working in the continuous rather than in the discrete setting will simplify calculations.
+The times at which any given vertex is drawn is then a thinned Poisson process, and the Poisson processes associated with different vertices are independent.
+Working in the continuous rather than in the discrete setting simplifies calculations.

 Suppose we are collecting coupons at times chosen according to a Poisson process with rate $1$: let $(\mathcal{P}_t)_{t\geq 0}$ be a Poisson process with rate $1=\sum_{i=1}^Jn_ip_i$, so that each Poisson event associated with this process is a sampled coupon (infected individual).
 Thus $\mathcal{P}_t$ represents the total number of attempts to infect vertices by time $t$ (out of these vertices, some of them may have been infected more than once, and we are only interested in the number of different ones).